 Le Reveillon can be confusing to those outside France as it is the French name for the eve of both Christmas and New Years Day.
-Here, we are looking at the food of the New Year celebrations and like their counterpart, are rich and celebratory, but not that difficult to achieve if you want to recreate and the traditional feast.
+Here, we are looking at the food of the New Year celebrations, and like their counterpart, they're rich and celebratory but not that difficult to achieve if you want to recreate and the traditional feast.

 The most traditional of French New Year's food at le Reveillon, includes foie gras, oysters, and plenty of wine and Champagne, among other indulgences.
 Most often, it's an elaborate meal, yet with a little preparation and careful planning, the same flavors and ingredients can be enjoyed in a more streamlined, modern fashion.